HLR/FoREST/README.md

 ### Pipeline
 ![Pipeline for creating FoREST](figures/pipeline.gif) Pipeline for dataset creation, starting from selecting a locatum and relatum from available objects and then applying a spatial template to generate the spatial expression (T).
 FoRs are assigned based on the relatum’s properties.
-T is then categorized based on the number of FoRs.
+Then, based on the number of FoRs, T is categorized.
 For example, *A cat is to the right of a dog.* (with two possible FoRs: external intrinsic and external relative) belongs to the A-split.
 Then, its disambiguated version (*A cat is to the right of a dog from the dog's perspective*) is added to the C-split.
 Next, if applicable, a relatum's orientation is included for visualization and question generation.
-Finally, Unity3D generates scene configurations, and question-answer pairs are created from T.
+Finally, Unity3D generates scene configurations, creating question-answer pairs from T.

 ### Relatum Properties for Frame of Reference Cases

-We provide the relatum properties used for create each Frame of Reference case below (*Note that the images are only for visualization*),
+We provide the relatum properties used for creating each Frame of Reference case below (*Note that the images are only for visualization*),
 ![Relatum Properties for Frame of Reference Cases](figures/relatum_property.gif)